MicrosoftDocs/azure-docs/articles/container-apps/containerapp-up.md

 # Deploy Azure Container Apps with the az containerapp up command

 The `az containerapp up` (or "up") command is the fastest way to deploy an Azure Container App from an existing image, local source code or a GitHub repo.
-You can have your container app up and running in minutes by running this single command.
+With this single command, you can have your container app up and running in minutes.

-You'll need to use the `az containerapp create` command to create a container with customizations such as:
+The `az containerapp up` command is a streamlined way to create and deploy container apps that primarily use default settings.
+You'll need to use the `az containerapp create` command to create  apps with customizations such as:

 - Dapr configuration
 - Secrets
 - Transport protocols
 - Custom domains
+- Storage mounts

 To customize your container app's resource or scaling settings, you can use the "up" command and then the `az containerapp update` command to change these settings.
+The `az containerapp up` command isn't an abbreviation of the `az containerapp update` command.

+The "up" command can create or use existing resources including:

+- Resource group
+- Azure Container Registry
+- Container Apps environment and Log Analytics workspace

-The `az containerapp up` command is an easy, streamlined way to deploy container apps that use the default container app settings.
-The command can create the necessary resources, build the container image, and deploy the app.
-When you're working from a GitHub repro, it makes a GitHub Action that automatically builds and pushes a new container image when you commit changes to your GitHub repo.
+The command can build and push a container image to an Azure Container Registry (ACR) if you provide local source code or a GitHub repo.
+When you're working from a GitHub repo, it creates a GitHub Action that automatically builds and pushes a new container image when you commit changes to your GitHub repo.

-If you don't provide an existing Container Apps environment, the command looks for one in your resource group and, if found, uses that environment.
-If not found, it creates an environment and Log Analytics workspace.
  If you need to customize the Container App environment, use the `az containerapp environment create` command to create your environment.
+If you don't provide an existing environment, the "up" command looks for one in your resource group and, if found, uses that environment.
+If not found, it creates an environment with a Log Analytics workspace.

-To learn more about the `az containerapp up` command and its options, see [az containerapp up](/cli/azure/containerapp#az_containerapp_up).
+To learn more about the `az containerapp up` command and its options, see [`az containerapp up`](/cli/azure/containerapp#az_containerapp_up).

 ## Prerequisites